sailscastshq/docs.sailscasts.com/docs/sounding/auth-and-actors.md

 ## `request.as(actor)`

-When a request trial needs to act as a user, use `request.as(actor)`.
+When a request trial needs to act as an authenticated actor, use `request.as(actor)`.

 ```js
 test('subscriber can read the issue', async ({ sails, expect }) => {